joshbuddy/exif-be-gone/README.md

 # Exif be gone

-Stream transformer to remove exif data
+Stream transformer to remove data that could be potentially private.

+It currently looks for data in the app1 section that is either exif, xmp, or FLIR and removes it from the stream.

 ## Installation